grycap/scar/examples/darknet/README.md

 scar invoke -n darknet -X POST -d /tmp/dog.jpg -a
 ```

+> WARNING:  Check the [AWS lambda limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) to know the maximum size of files that can be send as payload of the POST request

 ### Processing the output

-3. When the execution of the function finishes, the script used produces two output files and SCAR copies them to the S3 bucket used.
+When the execution of the function finishes, the script used produces two output files and SCAR copies them to the S3 bucket used.
 To check if the files are created and copied correctly you can use the command:

 ```sh
 scar ls -b s3-bucket -bf darknet/output